infiniteloop98/infinite-time-progress-bar/README.md

 </div>
 ````

-Note: If you use this package in browser include this files in your layout:

-* /dist/js/infinite-time-progress-bar.min.js
-* /dist/css/infinite-time-progress-bar.min.css

-Otherwise import above files

-2. Create new instance from InfiniteTimeProgressBar class
+3. Create new instance from InfiniteTimeProgressBar class
 ````
 <script>
   const options = {